 When de la Vergne died in 2017, he bequeathed the book to his close friend, Anna Swadling.
 In January, Swadling traveled from Santa Fe to New Orleans.
 Here, she met with her attorney, Kevin O'Bryon (L'81), and Palmer to present the volume to Tulane.
 Swadling attended the evening's reception and looked through the book once again.

 The book will be housed among the law school's rare book collection.

 The law school’s ties to the volume go back decades.
+Scalise outlined some of the history.
 In 1938, Pierre de la Vergne (Louis’ uncle) told law Professor Ferdinand Stone that his family had the volume with Moreau Lislet’s personal notes.

 In 1941, Professor Mitchell Franklin published an article making the world aware that the de la Vergne family had “an unpublished manuscript in which Moreau Lislet gave, in detail, the exact sources for the various articles of the Louisiana Civil Code of 1808.”

 By the mid-60s, the volume created a roaring debate between two academics, Louisiana State University Professor Robert Pascal and Tulane Law Professor Rodolfo Batiza.
 Pascal argued the volume really reflected a digest of Spanish law in force in Louisiana in 1808; however, it may have looked to be French.

 Batiza responded with meticulous research; he undertook an extensive study of the manuscript, showing the majority of provisions had been taken directly from French law, as compared with the relatively few taken from Spanish sources.
 The debate raged throughout the 70s, and to this day remains a source of disagreement among scholars.

 In 2003, Palmer studied the volume and concluded that some 30 percent of the articles are left blank and have no reference in the manuscript.
 But once researched, most could be traced back to French law.